J2897/Enable_PSR/README.md

 You will need the following beforehand:

-* [XCA] [1]
+* [XCA] [1] - This will create all of your certificates for free.

 How to use
 ----------

 First, create a ***CA*** certificate, a ***Client*** certificate, a ***Server*** certificate and a ***CRL*** certificate.

-When you choose the 'Import' options in *Enable PSR*, these three files will be expected to exist in the Certificates folder:
+When you choose the 'Import' options in *Enable PSR*, these three files will be expected to exist in the `Certificates` folder:

 *	**ca.p7b** - This is the CA certificate which you must create and it is to be imported on both the Client and Server machines.